nsmsn/personal-site-v2/src/posts/reading-is-hazardous.md

 ---
 title: Reading is hazardous
-description: Mary Ruefle's writing is a blow to the skull and a balm to the soul.
+description: Mary Ruefle’s writing is a blow to the skull and a balm to the soul.
 date: 2015-05-17
 tags:
   - books